ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 with possible scheduled variations depending on the time of day (such as increased frequency during rush hour, or decreased frequency at night).

-Let's start by construct a model for the speed of a single bus.
+Let's start by constructing a model for the speed of a single bus.
-We will assume that the bus is has a fixed route, on which it travels all day.
+We will assume that the bus has a fixed route, on which it travels all day.
-That route may be on any number of different streets, wend through different neighborhoods, and generally make very little sense (like my beloved [12 line](http://www.actransit.org/pdf/maps/version_38/12.pdf)).
+That route may be on any number of different streets, go wending through different neighborhoods, and generally make very little sense (like my beloved [12 line](http://www.actransit.org/pdf/maps/version_38/12.pdf)).
 However, if it travels back and forth on this same route, we can model it as a loop,